productml/blurr/docs/Blurr CLI.md

 # Working with DTCs

 DTCs are the central part of blurr.
-There are several CLI commands to validate and test DTCs
+There are several CLI commands to validate_schema_spec and test DTCs

 ## Validate

-The validate command will check whether a DTC is valid.
+The validate_schema_spec command will check whether a DTC is valid.

-`$ blurr validate weekly_rollup.dtc`
+`$ blurr validate_schema_spec weekly_rollup.dtc`

 ## Transform